mdn/content/files/en-us/web/javascript/guide/modules/index.md

 The package manager ensures that each module is separated from other modules and their dependencies.
 As a result, while a complex application might include the same module multiple times with several different versions in different parts of the module graph, users do not need to think about this complexity.

+> [!NOTE]
-> **Note:** You can also achieve version management using relative paths, but this is subpar because, among other things, this forces a particular structure on your project, and prevents you from using bare module names.
+> You can also achieve version management using relative paths, but this is subpar because, among other things, this forces a particular structure on your project, and prevents you from using bare module names.

 Import maps similarly allow you to have multiple versions of dependencies in your application and refer to them using the same module specifier.
 You implement this with the `scopes` key, which allows you to provide module specifier maps that will be used depending on the path of the script performing the import.